michal-kusnierz/JavaScript-tutoral/README.md

-# JavaScript-tutoral
+# JavaScript-tutorial
-JS with The Net Ninja
+JavaScript with The Net Ninja